Reel Ree:views : (ree:watch review) - Tron

 (ree:watch review) - Tron

 Kevin Flynn is a talented computer programmer who works for a company called Encom.
-Having created some games for them, Kevin goes looking for his stolen work in the companies computer program, a computer world called The Grid, but when Kevin is digitized and transported to the Grid itself, Kevin must fight for survival, defeat the Master Computer Program with the assistance of a security program named Tron.
+Having created some games for them, Kevin goes looking for his stolen work in the company's computer program, a computer world called The Grid, but when Kevin is digitised and transported to the Grid itself, Kevin must fight for survival, defeat the Master Computer Program with the assistance of a security program named Tron.

-The special effects are dated but the concepts are sound.
-The special effects were also great for that time as with the light cycles being the standout back then, and the standout now.
-I mean it all looks dated with the right-angled turns as if you were playing 'Snake' on the Nokia phone, but even now it is still cool on the rewatch.
+The special effects are dated, but the concepts are sound.
+The special effects were also great for that time, as with the light cycles being the standout back then, and the standout now.
+I mean, it all looks dated with the right-angled turns as if you were playing 'Snake' on the Nokia phone, but even now, it is still cool on the rewatch.
 The recogniser is cool and menacing.
-We are only limited by our imagination so when you do see the sequel, you realise how far they have come to imagine what they can do with computers, technology, graphics and vehicles.
+We are only limited by our imagination, so when you do see the sequel, you realise how far they have come to imagine what they can do with computers, technology, graphics and vehicles.

 The music is definitely trash!
-I will not skip a beat in stating that, and it is a product of it's time.
-Strangely enough, trying to watch The Running Man lately, and that sound is stuck in my head and the sound is very similar to the sound in Tron.
+I will not skip a beat in stating that, and it is a product of its time.
+Strangely enough, trying to watch The Running Man lately, and that sound is stuck in my head, and the sound is very similar to the sound in Tron.
 That was the sound of the future, of technology.
-The film has a slight vibe of Star Wars hinted in the movie, but Star Wars had a score, this is just laser-type synth sounds that are definitely a product of the time, where future sounds now in 2025 is nothing of the sort, there is a variety of "future" sounds.
+The film has a slight vibe of Star Wars hinted in the movie, but Star Wars had a score; this is just laser-type synth sounds that are definitely a product of the time, where future sounds now in 2025 is nothing of the sort, there is a variety of "future" sounds.

-I do not believe you necessarily need to watch this movie to understand future films such as Tron: Legacy and I have not seen Tron: Ares yet, but this movie is a nice to know before going into Legacy, rather than a need to know and the same might just be for Tron: Ares.
-It's entertaining, a touch boring because it is dated, the story is decent but it is a good watch nonetheless.
+I do not believe you necessarily need to watch this movie to understand future films such as Tron: Legacy, and I have not seen Tron: Ares yet, but this movie is a nice to know, before going into Legacy, rather than a need to know, and the same might just be for Tron: Ares.
+It's entertaining, a touch boring because it is dated, the story is decent, but it is a good watch nonetheless.

 No comments: